avolu/GLM-BCI/README.md

 **.../Homer functions**

-- processing functions from the homer2 toolbox that our scripts are dependent on
+- processing functions from the homer2 toolbox that our scripts are dependent on.
+The full toolbox can be downloaded [here](https://www.nitrc.org/projects/homer2)

 **.../lit rev data**